otrosien/fastcgi/README.md

 Yes, epages sets a cookie called ShopInit=1 with the initial request, which defies all caching, but we can set to ignore this in varnish.
 Only if there is more than just the ShopInit cookie, we bypass varnish.
 But caching outside of epages brings the problem of cache invalidation.
-This is a delicate subject, as there a multiple ways of accessing a resource in epages (ObjectPath, ObjectID, with provider domain, with shop domain, using the Shop.sf or even using Store.sf in the URL....), so it would be insane to know outside of epages when to invalide all these copies.
+This is a delicate subject, as there a multiple ways of accessing a resource in epages (ObjectPath, ObjectID, with provider domain, with shop domain, using the Shop.sf or even using Store.sf in the URL....), so it would be insane to try to know outside of epages when to invalide all these copies.

 Thus you should only cache requests for the shop domain, and invalidate by domain name to clean the cache.
 In most cases this should be good enough.